22nd – 26th October 2018

 How to improve the shared situational awareness by supporting the exchange of crisis-related information among agencies and organizations?

-The Trial will try to demonstrate how socio-technical solutions can improve the quality of the exchanged information while supporting the Emergency Management Services (EMS) in understanding the crisis dynamics to ensure their safety on a large forest fire scene as well as in obtaining an overview of the response operations in order to organize casualties rescue, without disturbing forest fire suppressions operations.
+The Trial will try to demonstrate how socio-technical solutions can improve the quality of the exchanged information while supporting the Emergency Medical Services (EMS) in understanding the crisis dynamics to ensure their safety on a large forest fire scene as well as in obtaining an overview of the response operations in order to organize casualties rescue, without disturbing forest fire suppressions operations.
 It will show the need for a better coordination of fire fighters’ response operations EMS rescue operation and the environmental protection agency during a large forest fire with casulties.
 This will highlight the necessity of sharing relevant information to appropriate crisis manager while preventing information overload.